-202 Administrative Structure Code

-This code identifies an autonomous library entity (administrative entity) that has its own governance and funding.
+16 Administrative Structure Code This code identifies an autonomous library entity (administrative entity) that has its own governance and funding.
 An administrative entity is the agency that is legally established under local or state law to provide public library service to the population of a local jurisdiction.
 The administrative entity may have a single outlet, or it may have more than one outlet.

-MA-Administrative Entity with Multiple Direct Service Outlets where Administrative Offices are separate.
-An administrative entity that serves the public directly with two or more service outlets, including some combination of one central library, branch(es), bookmobile(s), and/or books-by-mail only.
-The administrative offices are separate from the direct service outlets and do not provide direct library services.
+Select one of the following: MA-Administrative Entity with Multiple Direct Service Outlets where Administrative Offices are Separate MO-Administrative Entity with Multiple Direct Service Outlets where Administrative Offices are Not Separate SO-Administrative Entity with a Single Direct Service Outlet MA-Administrative Entity with Multiple Direct Service Outlets where Administrative Offices are Separate.
+An administrative entity that serves the public directly with two or more service outlets, including some combination of one central library, branch(es), bookmobile(s), and/or books-by- mail only.
+The administrative offices are separate from the di- rect service outlets and do not provide direct library services.
 MO-Administrative Entity with Multiple Direct Service Outlets where Administrative Offices are Not Separate.
-An administrative entity that serves the public directly with two or more service outlets, including some combination of one central library, branch(es), bookmobile(s), and/or books-by-mail only.
+An administrative entity that serves the public directly with two or more service outlets, including some combination of one central library, branch(es), bookmobile(s), and/or books-by- mail only.
 SO-Administrative Entity with a Single Direct Service Outlet.
 An administrative entity that serves the public directly with one central library, books-by-mail only, or one bookmobile.

-FSCS Public Library Definition

-Answer <Y>es or <N>o to the following question: "Does this public library meet all the criteria of the FSCS public library definition?"

-A public library is an entity that is established under state enabling laws or regulations to serve a community, district, or region, and that provides at least the following:
+17 FSCS Public Library Definition Answer <y>es or <n>o to the following question: "Does this public library meet all the criteria of the FSCS public library definition?"</n></y> A public library is an entity that is established under state enabling laws or regulations to serve a community, district, or region, and that provides at least the following: 1. an organized collection of printed or other library materials, or a combination thereof; paid staff; an established schedule in which services of the staff are available to the public; available to the public;4. the facilities necessary to support such a collection,

-- 1. An organized collection of printed or other library materials, or a combination thereof; - 2.
-Paid staff: - 3.
-An established schedule in which services of the staff are available to the public; - 4.
-The facilities necessary to support such a collection, staff, and schedule; and - 5.
-Is supported in whole or in part with public funds.
+4. the facilities necessary to support such a collection, staff, and schedule; and

+5. is supported in whole or in part with public funds.

-Note: If the library meets all of the requirements of this definition, respond with a <Y>es.
-If the library does not meet one or more of the requirements, respond with a <N>o.
+Note: If the library meets all of the requirements of this definition, respond with a yes.
+If the library does not meet one or more of the requirements, respond with a no.